fai1424/HKUST-Job-board-crawler/README.md

-# HKUST Job Board Scraper
+# HKUST Job Board Crawler

-A Python script to scrape job listings from the HKUST career website and export them to Excel.
+A Python script to crawl job listings from the HKUST career website and export them to Excel.

 ## Features